ShresthaAgarwal/currency/README.md

 ## Acknowledgments
 - The project uses OpenCV, Mediapipe, and PyAutoGUI libraries.
 - Inspired by the idea of gaze-based mouse control.

-Feel free to customize this README according to your project's specifics and any additional information you'd like to provide.